senzing-garage/serve-grpc/docs/examples.md

     docker network rm my-senzing-network
     ```

-### Docker example - Using custom license
+### Docker example - Using custom Senzing license

-This example shows how to use your Senzing license key with the Senzing gRPC server.
+This example shows how to use your Senzing license key with the Senzing gRPC Server.

 1. The Senzing engine come with a complementary license.
    To see this license, run